"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

-It comes with auto-updates plugins features, tight-air site security, image lazy load, and optimization, downtime monitoring, site scan, and backup, brute force attack protection, auto-publish, sharing, traffic stats, related posts, site speed, etc.
+It comes with auto-updates plugins features, tight-air site security, image optimization and lazy load, and optimization, downtime monitoring, site scan, and backup, brute force attack protection, auto-publish, sharing, traffic stats, related posts, site speed, etc.

 All these features and more combined in JetPack helps save the installation of other related plugins.
 JetPack is the first plugin your WordPress site needs.

 #8.
 Stackable – Gutenberg Blocks.